Brian Gibson (musician)

-Brian Gibson (born July 25, 1975) is an American musician, artist, and video game developer based in Providence, Rhode Island.
+Brian Gibson (born July 25, 1975) is an American musician, artist, and video game designer based in Providence, Rhode Island.
 Gibson is best known as the bassist for the band Lightning Bolt.
 In the summer of 2015 he co-founded the game development company Drool.
 At Drool, he created the art and music for the video game Thumper and co-designed the game alongside Marc Flury.
 Thumper was released with critical acclaim in October 2016.
 He was previously a lead artist working at video game company Harmonix since 2001, but quit in the summer of 2015.

 Sound

 Brian Gibson is particularly known for his unique and complex set-up, tuning, and use of his bass guitar.
 The majority of Gibson's playing draws on fairly simple loops and major/minor chord structures, yet also employs more advanced guitar techniques, such as tapping.
+Gibson’s bass guitar is normally tuned to standard cello tuning in intervals of fifths (C G D A E), with the high A and E strings being banjo strings.
 Gibson uses a high amount of distortion, feedback and effects.
 In juxtaposition to Chippendale's frenetic drums, Gibson's playing often acts as a rhythm section of sorts.
 With the use of his many effect pedals, Gibson often creates multiple layers of his own bass riffs.
 Due to the high level of distortion used, "lead" playing style, and high register tuning of his instrument, Gibson is often mistaken for a guitarist.
+Gibson is primarily a fingerstyle bassist.
+Gibson has mentioned The Who’s bassist, John Entwistle as an influence.